|The cast of NBC's Community|

 For example, “Remedial Chaos Theory” (Oct 13, 2011) is a recent episode that highlights all the strengths of the series.
 From a production value standpoint, it is the polar opposite of “Epidemiology” – which boasted impressive make-up, surprisingly effective camera-work, and genuine scares.
 All of the flash of “Remedial Chaos Theory” – basically a bottle episode, taking place entirely within the (let us say) four walls of Troy (Donald Glover) and Abed’s (Danny Pudi) new apartment – lay in its complex narrative structures: multiple, non-overlapping timelines, telling and retelling the same few minutes over the course of a single episode.
 But what is so brilliant, and so funny, about the episode wasn’t simply how effectively it delivered on this clever idea, but rather how it opened to subtleties of interpersonal dynamics between the characters in ways previously unavailable to the show.

 When you love television, you quickly resign yourself to the fickleness of the industry.
 Even more so than movies, the life and death of our most beloved shows are subject to network whims and alien forces that come to either complicate or interrupt the creative process.
 But in this case, we should not resign ourselves too soon: Community’s fate may be uncertain, but it is not yet closed.
 Two episodes have yet to air.
 Watch them, rent the DVDs, and let NBC know you want to see more.
 And sign the petition here.

-– Mark Clamen is a lifelong television enthusiast.
+– Mark Clamen is a writer, critic, film programmer and lifelong television enthusiast.
 He lives in Toronto, where he often lectures on television, film, and popular culture.